Can Members of an LLC Be Excluded from Workers’ Comp in Georgia?

 Georgia allows up to five LLC members from the same company to exclude themselves from Workers’ Compensation insurance at any given time.
 Doing so will not eliminate your obligation to get Workers’ Compensation in Georgia.
 However, it might lower your monthly premiums as fewer employees would be covered.
 If LLC members choose to exclude themselves and are hurt at work, they won’t be able to receive Workers’ Compensation benefits.
 If LLC members wish to remain covered and lower the cost of insurance, they can find affordable plans that achieve that goal.

-To get a quote within 24 hours, call the Georgia Workers’ Compensation insurance brokers at NPN Brokers today at (866) 340-9120.
+To get a quote within 24 hours, call our small businesses workers’ compensation insurance brokers in Georgia at NPN Brokers today at (866) 340-9120.

 How Many Members of an LLC Can Be Excluded from Workers’ Comp in Georgia?